terraware/terraware-devices/README.md

     *   `SERVER`
     *   `ACCESS_TOKEN_REQUEST_URL`
     *   `KEYCLOAK_API_CLIENT_ID`
-2. Set these variables at the device level:
+2. Set these variables at the device level (unless using the provisioning system described below):
     *   `OFFLINE_REFRESH_TOKEN`
     *   `FACILITIES`
     *   `DIAGNOSTIC_MODE`
 3. Run `balena push [fleet name]`

+We typically use the following steps for deployment:

+1. Run `balena push device-manager-alpha`
+2. Check logs of `device-manager-alpha` systems in the Balena web interface
+3. Run `balena push device-manager-beta`
+4. Check logs of `device-manager-beta` systems in the Balena web interface
+5. Run `balena push device-manager-prod`
+6. Check logs of `device-manager-prod` systems in the Balena web interface

 ## Local Testing without a Server